What is happening to our species and their habitat?

 - Insect populations have declined by 75% in some places of the world.

 - About a quarter of the world’s coral reefs have already been damaged beyond repair, and 75 percent of the world’s coral reefs are at risk from local and global stresses.

 - It is estimated that humans have impacted 83% of Earth’s land surface, which has affected many ecosystems as well as the range in which specific species of wildlife used to exist.

 Developed nations have seen benefits in economic growth not only from the exploitation of their ecosystems and species, but from the exploitation of the ecosystems and species of undeveloped nations as well.
 Currently, the biggest declines in animal numbers are happening in low-income, developing nations, mirroring declines in wildlife that occurred in wealthier nations long before.
 The last wolf in the UK was killed in 1680.
 For instance, between 1990 and 2008, around a third of products that cause deforestation – timber, beef, and soya – were imported to the EU.

 Academics and others debate if we are already facing a new process of mass extinction, such as the ones the world has experienced over the millennia.
 But even if that is not the case, we know that thousands of species are endangered, and most land and sea flora and fauna have seen their numbers severely reduced, with few exceptions.

 Many species have disappeared already and many more are following the same path.
-As reported by The World Conservation Union (IUCN), there has been 849 species that have disappeared in the wild since 1500 A.D.; most strikingly, this number greatly underestimates the thousands of species that disappeared before scientists were able to identify them.
+As reported by The World Conservation Union (IUCN), there have been 849 species that have disappeared in the wild since 1500 A.D.; most strikingly, this number greatly underestimates the thousands of species that disappeared before scientists were able to identify them.
 Most troublingly, around 33% and 20% of amphibians and mammals are in danger of becoming extinct in the coming decades.